 3.4 Inclusion of Extraneous Material with Titles

 With the exception of Material supplied by the Company for specific inclusion in, with or on, Titles, the Customer shall not insert, attach or place any advertising or other material whatsoever in, on or with any Titles without the prior written consent of the Company and/or the Publisher of such Title.
-Breach of this condition shall constitute an irremediable breach of these Terms and Conditions.
+Breach of this clause shall constitute an irremediable breach of these Conditions.

 3.5 Supplements and Material